-Justin brings his many years of practicing law to K&S where he is known as a meticulous problem-solver with the ability to think on his feet, tackle novel questions of law with ease and bring both creative and practical solutions to serve his clients.
+Justin brings over 20 years of practicing law to K&S where he is known as a meticulous problem-solver with the ability to think on his feet, tackle novel questions of law with ease and bring both creative and practical solutions to serve his clients.

 Justin has extensive experience representing both plaintiffs and defendants in complex litigation, including antitrust, patent, bankruptcy, securities and financial litigation.
 His experience includes all phases of litigation from pleadings to appellate work, in disparate forums including federal and state court and administrative and alternative dispute resolution proceedings.

-Prior to K&S, Justin was an attorney for the Bureau of Competition of the Federal Trade Commission, and also worked as a senior associate for a premier international litigation firm.
+Prior to K&S, Justin was an attorney for the Bureau of Competition of the Federal Trade Commission, and also worked as a senior associate for Quinn Emanuel Urquhart & Sullivan, LLP.

 Justin is committed to pro bono advocacy.
 His pro bono work includes successfully litigating on behalf of undocumented immigrants and victims of police brutality.